sye-13/TicTacToe-Android/README.md

 ## Testing Strategy

 Unit tests are included to validate use cases and ViewModel behavior.
 Dependencies are mocked to isolate logic and ensure tests remain focused and deterministic.

-> Test-Driven Development (TDD) was not followed in this implementation.
-While the benefits of TDD are understood, it’s not a practice I’ve extensively used before.
-This is noted here for full transparency, as requested.